 - Thermal tent: The cylindrical structure covering Gaia’s main body.

-- Two telescopes: Two 0.7 square meters telescopes that carry the stars’ light over 10 mirrors to the focal plane.
+- Two telescopes: Two 0.7 square meters telescopes that carry the stars’ light through 10 mirrors to the focal plane.

 - 106 Cameras: 106 CCD sensors are located at the focal plane.
 Altogether, there are almost one billion pixels acquiring data from over one billion stars.
 These CCDs actually correspond to three different instruments: